Yolean/kubernetes-kafka/README.md

 That'll give you client "bootstrap" `bootstrap.kafka.svc.cluster.local:9092`.

+With the introduction of [-k](#kustomize) support, apply `-f` will report `error: unable to decode "zookeeper/kustomization.yaml": Object 'Kind' is missing in ...`.
+With kubectl v1.14+ you can avoid that using: `kubectl apply -k variants/scale-3-5/`.

 ## Fork

 Our only dependency is `kubectl`.
 Not because we dislike Helm or Operators, but because we think plain manifests make it easier to collaborate.